andreaslyn/mini-yu/README.md

 let (true, b) => true
 let (false, b) => b
 ```
-For left associative infix operators, such at `+`, mini yu uses the
+For left associative infix operators, such as `+`, mini yu uses the
 type of the first argument to determine which operator to apply.
 So
 `true + x` applies `_+_\Bool` and `1 + y` applies `_+_\Nat`.